Jarnomer/minishell/README.md

 | `Ctrl-D`    | Exits the shell.                     |
 | `Ctrl-\`    | Does nothing.                        |

-Finally here is the list of features buildin commmands.
+Finally here is the list of featured buildin `commmands`.

 | Command         | Description                                                                                 |
 |-----------------|---------------------------------------------------------------------------------------------|